 - 1 cinnamon stick

 - 60g/2oz Demerara sugar

 - Put the red wine in a saucepan with the orange, sugar, bay leaf, peel and spices.

 - Heat this mixture until all of the sugar has completely dissolved.

-- Taste the mixture; if you want the mulled wine to be sweeter simply add another few tablespoons of sugar.
+- Taste the variety; if you want the mulled wine to be sweeter, add another few tablespoons of sugar.

 - Remove the mixture from the heat after (approximately) 5 minutes.

 - Strain (optional) into heatproof glasses and serve.

 - Enjoy your mulled wine!